robur-coop/miragevpn-spec/openvpn.md

 is not described in this document.
 Not all features and configuration options of OpenVPN are covered in this document, nor in the implementation itself.

+This document has been updated according to OpenVPN v2.6~rc2.

 ## Terminology

 ## Protocol overview